filecoin-project/boost-docs/json-rpc-api.md

 ---
 description: >-
-  This page contains all boost API definitions.
-Interfaces defined here are exposed as JsonRPC 2.0 endpoints by boost programs.
+  This page contains all Boost API definitions.
+Interfaces defined here are exposed as JSON-RPC 2.0 endpoints by the boostd daemon.
 ---

 # JSON-RPC API